zxk688/SFDR/README.md

 After training, checkpoints will be saved to the checkpoint folder, such as **Sydney_best.pth** and **Sydney_last.pth**

-Besides, if you want to continue training the model from different checkpoint, you can:
+Besides, if you want to continue training the model from a different checkpoint, you can:

 ```
 python train.py --resume_last